brannonstarnes/data-structures-and-algorithms/python/code_challenges/stack-and-queue/README.md

 # Stacks and Queues

-Stacks and Queues represent an evolution of Linked Lists.
+Stacks and Queues represent an evolutionkj of Linked Lists.
 Their nodes may be added, removed, or otherwise accessed differently from that of a traditional linked list.
 Stacks can be thought of as stacks of pancakes, where only the top node can be accessed.
 Queues have a "front of the line" and a "back of the line".
 The front may be removed, but all new nodes are added to the back of the line.

+# PseudoQueues

+Pseudoqueues are a combination of a Queue and 2 stacks in that the Queue is being managed by two stacks.
+The stack methods, then, are being called to influence the Queue.

 ## Challenge

-Create classes for Stack and Queue structures to store nodes and write methods:
+Create classes for Stack, Queue, and PseudoQueue structures to store nodes and write methods:

 ## Approach & Efficiency